How to sew on buttons

 Wrap the thread around the thread foot from the bottom of the button to the collar stand.

-Pull the string slowly to avoid tangling.
+Pull the thread slowly to avoid tangling.

-Pass the needle from the base of the front side to the back side
+Pass the needle from the base of the front side to the back side.

 Blind stitch on the reverse side, and backstitch 2~3 times.